 Michigan Audubon is dedicated to increasing awareness of bird conservation.
 Our education programs target a wide range of audiences, from workshops for home-schooled children to presentations by expert birders.
 Our Young Birders Club is for ages 12–18 and is run by young birders, for young birders.
-At our Signature Events, we provide keynote speakers and presentations that focus on timely subjects for beginning and experienced birders alike.
+At our Signature Events, we provide keynote speakersm, nature and birds walks, and presentations that focus on timely subjects for beginning and experienced birders alike.

 Michigan Audubon staff and volunteers are available for answering birding questions, recommending speakers and books, and directing bird watchers to destinations throughout the state.
 We collaborate with other conservation organizations like Michigan Nature Association, The Stewardship Network, National Audubon, and local Audubon chapters to share news and inspire environmental action via our social media, direct emails, and press releases.

 Follow us on social media.
 Join our e-news subscriber list.

 Michigan Audubon is working with Alma College, USFWS, and the Chippewa Nature Center in planning the first Great Lakes Young Birders camp.
 This camp will target students ages 12-18 in its first year and is scheduled for June 2018.
 For more information, contact Education Coordinator, Lindsay Cain, at firstname.lastname@example.org